MSufra/Monash-Project-1/README DC.md

 The line of regression appears almost horizontal and the Pearson's correlation coefficient is close to zero (0.0001) indicating that there is no correlation between number of vaccines approved in a country and the number of vaccinations administered.

 The second data records the number of vaccines administered by manufacturer in a selection of 39 countries.
 It is important to note that this data set does not include China where Sinovac and Sinopharm/Beijing are the most used vaccines and thus may bias the analysis against these two vaccines.
 In these 39 countries Pfizer/BioNTech has been the most administered vaccine, accounting for 51.38% of all vaccines administered.
-Behind Pfizer/BioNTech is Moderna at 33.69% and after that all the other vaccines make up a much small part of vaccines administered in these countries.
+Behind Pfizer/BioNTech is Moderna at 33.69% and after that all the other vaccines make up a much smaller part of vaccines administered in these countries.

 ![Manufacturer_Pie)](Output/Manufacturer_Pie.png)

 Pfizer/BioNTech, Moderna, Oxford/AstraZeneca and Johnson&Johnson are all approved in over 30 of the 39 countries listed in the data set, while CanSino, Sinopharm/Beijing, Sinovac and Sputnik V are all approved in less than 10 of the 39.